-The most recent study by Tue et al. [99] summarized potential health effects of high contamination of soils by PCDD/Fs, PBDD/Fs and other dioxin-like chemicals: "The elevated TEQ concentrations in surface soils of the dismantling area suggest high risk of exposure to dioxin-like chemicals and potential dioxin-related health effects for e-waste dismantling workers and other people frequenting the area, especially for children who may accidentally ingest more soils and are subjected to higher per-weight exposure doses than adults.
-Considering the dioxin exposure threshold of 1 pg TEQ/kg/day [119] and an average soil ingestion rate of 30 mg/day for 12 year old children [120] with an average body weight of 40 kg, TEQ concentrations in soils exceeding 1300 pg g-1 can be considered as posing risk for children exposure.
+The most recent study by Tue et al. [99] summarized potential health effects of high contamination of soils by PCDD/Fs, PBDD/Fs and other dioxin-like chemicals: "The elevated TEQ concentrations in surface soils of the dismantling area suggest high risk of exposure to dioxin-like chemicals and potential dioxin-related health effects for e-waste dismantling workers and other people frequenting the area, especially for children who may accidentally ingest more soils (36) and are subjected to higher per-weight exposure doses than adults.
+Considering the dioxin exposure threshold of 1 pg TEQ/kg/day [119] and an average soil ingestion rate of 30 mg/day for 12 year old children[120] with an average body weight of 40 kg, TEQ concentrations in soils exceeding 1300 pg g-1 can be considered as posing risk for children exposure.
 Chronic exposure to PCDD/Fs resulted in high concentrations in blood of workers in Agbogbloshie [37].
 Meanwhile, despite the high contamination levels of PBDFs in Agbogbloshie, the contribution of these brominated dioxins to the total dioxin exposure risk is still unclear considering the potentially lower bioaccessibility and shorter half-life [121, 122].
 Nevertheless, as significant dioxin-like activities were detected in the brominated dioxin fraction (rather than in the chlorinated dioxin fraction) of several randomly selected serum samples from Agbogbloshie e-waste workers, further studies on potential health effects of brominated dioxins in e-waste workers are warranted" [99].

-Figure 6: All the time ongoing open burning of e-waste scrap or plastics in Agbogbloshie adds dioxin contamination to the levels already contained in waste imported to this site.
-Photo: Martin Holzknecht, Arnika.
 PBDD/Fs measured in soil in this study are much lower than those found in samples from 2013 by Tue et al. [99].
-However, PCDD/Fs in our sample are comparably high to the maximum level of 5.2 ng TEQ g-1 dw found by Tue et al. [99].
+However, PCDD/Fs in our sample are comparably high to the maximum level of 5.2 ng TEQ $\rm g^{-1}$ dw found by Tue et al. [99].
 This study did not focus on mapping different soil levels, but on free-range chicken eggs from different locations in Ghana and Cameroon, so we definitely cannot say that our soil sample is representative for Agbogbloshie.
 We wanted to obtain a better characterisation of the closest soil environment for chickens laying eggs for the household which provided us with a sample.
 Tue et al. [99] also highlighted "The concentrations of PCDD/Fs, PBDD/Fs and PBDEs in surface soil samples from the Agbogbloshie e-waste site varied widely, ranging over one to two orders of magnitude even within the same area (Table 1).
 The contamination levels of PCDD/Fs and PBDD/Fs were not significantly different between the open burning areas and the dismantling area (Wilcoxon's rank sum test, p > 0.05).
-However, the highest concentrations of total PCDD/Fs were found in the open burning areas (1.3-380, median 33 ng/g as opposed to 5.6-230, median 16 ng/g), whereas the highest concentrations of total PBDD/Fs were found in the dismantling area..."
+However, the highest concentrations of total PCDD/Fs were found in the open burning areas (1.3-380, median 33 ng/g as opposed to 5.6-230, median 16 ng/g), whereas the highest concentrations of total PBDD/Fs were found in the dismantling area ...".